-There are a lot of options for ceramic coating your car out there and at times it might seem like they’re all the same.
+There are a lot of options that claim to be the best ceramic coating for your car out there and at times it might seem like they’re all the same.
 We’ve all heard the usual lingo – Silica Dioxide (SI02), quartz/ceramic/glass, ultra hydrophobic, 9H hardness, blah blah blah.

 In reality, it’s true that some of these products are just a different take on the same concept.
 This leads some people to believe that all ceramic coatings are created equal – but they’re not.